 Mayor Riley served for forty years as Mayor of Charleston and was a prominent advocate of civil rights and racial progress throughout his career, dating back to his time as a young political leader in the 1960s and 1970s.

 “For many, Charleston has a cultural significance similar to Ellis Island, but it largely unknown across America and around the world.
 This museum will help to change that,” says David.

 When David joined Macquarie, he wanted to find out how Macquarie could help support the cause.
-He spoke with Kenrick Fraser from the Macquarie Group Foundation who also serves on the Unity employee network group; which celebrates the array of cultural backgrounds across society and encourages diversity and inclusion within Macquarie.
+He spoke with Kenrick Fraser from the Macquarie Group Foundation who also serves on the Unity employee network group; which celebrates the array of cultural backgrounds across society and encourages diversity, equity and inclusion within Macquarie.

 “When David told me about the museum, I thought it was such a culturally significant story in history and asked the Unity group to support it,” says Kenrick.